MSRevive/msr-documentation/docs/Game-Wiki-Articles/player-stats.md

   - Information
 ---

-# Player Stats, Skills, & Attacks
+# **Player Stats, Skills, & Attacks**

+## **Overview**

 There are currently eight skills in Master Sword: Continued, each with varying amounts and types of sub-skills, as well as abilities.

 === "Swordsmanship"

-    * Swordsmanship is the first skill listed in the Character Info window in Master Sword: Continued.
+    Swordsmanship is the first skill listed in the Character Info window in Master Sword: Continued.
 There are unique one-handed and two-handed swords alike.
 Some of the hardest weapons to obtain, like the [[Unholy Blade]], also exist as swords.
 Swords can also have abilities that allow the user to cast spells, provided that they have the skill.
 A few one-handed swords can be swung in different ways depending on your movements, which affects accuracy and damage.
 Some two-handed swords are capable of blocking some damage.
-The [[Blood Blade|Blood Blades]] are the only swords that provide a matched set bonus, which allows the user to block.
+The Blood Blades are the only swords that provide a matched set bonus, which allows the user to block.

     __Strong Hit__